ChecksFinance/soul-moment/README.md

 from soulmoment.library import SoulMoment
 ```

-you can find demo contracts in `./contracts/account`
+you can find demo contracts in `./src/account` and `./src/soulmoment`

 ### Set up the project